ezwang8/classification-challenge/README.md

 ## Project Overview

 The goal of this project is to develop a machine learning model that will accurately determine which emails are spam.
 There will be two different classificiation models that each have their own methods of predictions; the logistic regression model and a random forest model.
-The most successful model would be able to improve the email filtering system just by evaluating the pattern of spam emails.
+The most successful model would be able to create a more consistent email filtering system just by evaluating the pattern of spam emails.

 ## Installation Instructions